Multimodal Generative Models for Bankruptcy Prediction Using Textual Data: Methods

 where $\omega \in [0,1]$ is a weight hyperparameter controlling the influence of the mutual information term.
 Note that for $\omega = 1$, Equation \ref{eq_cmmdobjfun} recovers the evidence lower bound in Equation \ref{cmmdelbo}.
 The density functions in the CMMD model are assumed to be

 where Gaussian distributions $\mathcal{N}(\cdot)$ assume a diagonal covariance matrix, $f(\cdot)$ denotes a multilayer perceptron model that learns density parameters, $\bm{\theta}$ and $\bm{\phi}$ denote all trainable neural network weights for the generative and inference model, respectively, and ($\bm{\mu}$, $\bm{\sigma}^2$) and $\pi$ are the density parameters for the Gaussian and Bernoulli distributions.
-Figure \ref{fig_cmmd} shows the architecture for the CMMD model, which contain a posterior and prior distributions for multimodal representations, a generative model for missing modalities, and a classifier for class labels.
+Figure \ref{fig_cmmd} \citep{mancisidor2021discriminative} shows the architecture for the CMMD model, which contains a posterior $q(\z|\xo,\xm,y)$ and a prior $p(\z|\xo)$ distributions for multimodal representations, a generative model $p(\xm|\xo,\z)$ for missing modalities, and a classifier $p(y|\z)$ for class labels.

 It is noteworthy that minimizing the divergence term $KL[q(\z|\xo,\xm,y)||p(\z|\xo)]$ in Equation \ref{eq_cmmdobjfun} has the effect of bringing the prior close to the posterior \citep{suzuki2016joint} and it also minimizes the expected information required to convert a sample from the prior into a sample from the posterior distribution \citep{doersch2016tutorial}.
-This effect is critical to learn multimodal representations that embed information from all data modalities with the CMMD model.
+This effect is critical to learn multimodal representations that embed information from all data modalities.